Chronic Disease Management Plan Online

 What a Chronic Disease Management Plan does

 A Chronic Disease Management Plan (CDMP) is a Medicare-funded pathway for people with chronic or long-term health conditions.
 It involves your GP documenting your condition, goals, and management plan, then coordinating care across allied health providers.
-Once in place, it gives you access to Medicare rebates for up to 5 allied health sessions per calendar year.
+Once in place, it gives you access to Services Australia-administered Medicare rebates for up to 5 allied health sessions per calendar year.

 How the process works